davidgiang/Epic-7-Auto-Secret-Shop/README.txt

 3. Go to secret shop screen and run.

 4. If you experience any problems with image detection, you will have to upload your own images.
 Simply create screenshots of the pictures inside the folder and replace them with your own

-NOTE: Dispatch missions will interfere with secret shopping, so if you plan to do this overnight I recommend canceling any dispatch missions you have running.